CBC Literary Prizes rules & regulations

 The English and French juries will read all stories on the longlist and decide on a shortlist of five in each language, which will include a first-place winner and four runners-up.
 The members of the jury (three per category) are composed of eminent writers and editors from the Canadian literary community.

 Every effort is made to achieve a balance of gender and diversity in the readers and judges and to reflect regional differences and trends.
 The readers and jurors change every year and are based in different areas of the country.

-Jurors and readers in each category will be chosen by CBC/Radio-Canada, the Canada Council for the Arts and the Banff Centre.
+Jurors and readers in each category will be chosen by CBC/Radio-Canada, and the Canada Council for the Arts.

-All decisions by the readers and the jury are final (subject to meeting any conditions and eligibility criteria as determined by CBC).
-Readers' names are confidential until the end of the competition to ensure the judging process remains blind.
+All decisions by the readers and the jury are final (subject to meeting any conditions and eligibility criteria as determined by CBC/Radio-Canada).

 Canada Council for the Arts will offer five cash prizes in each category and in each language: